Reproductive Justice in Adoption

 RJiA envisions a world in which all people have access to true Reproductive Justice, children are not commodified in a capitalist marketplace and displaced from their communities, and all families have what they need to thrive.

-Building this world begins with access to knowledge, material resources, and community care.
+Building this world begins with access to accurate information, material resources, and community care.